Flexible aggregation of compositional predictors with shared effects for microbiome association analysis: Real data applications

 We obtained a final clustering from the sampled cluster labels for our model using SALSO as described in Section \ref{subsec::Prediction and selection results}.
+To assess whether the clusters obtained from BRACE represented functionally distinct characteristics, we conducted further analysis on the functional abundances of the taxa, obtained using PICRUSt2 \citep{douglas2020picrust2}, within each cluster.
+Principal Coordinates Analysis (PCoA) analysis of the functional feature distributions across the four clusters identified by BRACE revealed notable differences in functional abundances \cite{gower1966some}.
+This observation was further supported by Permutational Multivariate Analysis of Variance (PERMANOVA) performed on the distance matrices, which yielded a significant p-value $(p$ value $< 0.01)$, indicating statistically significant variation in functional abundances between clusters (Supplementary Figure S5) \cite{anderson2001new}.
+A detailed explanation of the steps involved in functional analysis is provided in Supplementary Section S6.2.

 Our next goal was to investigate whether these taxa clusters demonstrate phylogenetic similarity.
 To achieve that goal, we first constructed a phylogenetic tree based on the representative sequences for the observed taxa.
 Next, we calculated the phylogenetic correlation matrix $\mathbf{R}$ using the formula $ r_{ij} = \frac{l_{ij}}{\sqrt{l_{ii}}\sqrt{l_{jj}}}$, where $l_{aa}$ is defined as the branch length from the leaf node $a$ to the root node, for $a = 1, \dots, p$, and $l_{ij}$ is the shared branch length between leaf nodes $i$ and $j$.
-This matrix was calculated using the R package \texttt{ape} \citep{ape} and is illustrated in Web Figure 2.
+This matrix was calculated using the R package \texttt{ape} \citep{ape} and is illustrated in Figure S6.
 We then applied hierarchical clustering on the correlation matrix to understand the overlap between our estimated cluster labels and a clustering based on phylogenetic similarity.
-Web Figure 3 demonstrates that there is a small degree of overlap between the BRACElet-determined cluster labels and the phylum-level groupings in the oral microbiome.
-This suggests that the groupings learned from BRACElet may offer additional insight on features with similar functional effects, and do not simply recapitulate known taxonomy.
+Figure S7 demonstrates that there is a small degree of overlap between the BRACE-determined cluster labels and the phylum-level groupings in the oral microbiome.
+This suggests that the groupings learned from BRACE may offer additional insight on features with similar functional effects, and do not simply recapitulate known taxonomy.

-Next, given the estimated cluster labels, we calculated the within-cluster and between-cluster mean phylogenetic correlations given in Figure \ref{HeatmapDemmer}, the hypothesis being that the within-cluster phylogenetic correlations will be higher than the between-cluster ones in most cases.
-The proportion of times the within-cluster correlations was greater than the between-cluster correlations, for all features, is $1.00, 1.00, 1.00, 1.00, 0.83, 1.00, 1.00$.
-This result demonstrates that our model's clustering scheme successfully captures some phylogenetic similarity between the taxa, without the need to prespecify this information as a model input.
-Taken together, we can conclude that the clusters identified by our proposed method have more phylogenetic similarity within clusters than across clusters, but reflect additional information on shared effects for a specific outcome.